 Long-term care homes are one of many parts of Ontario’s health care system facing a major staffing shortage.

-Staff recruitment and retention is the number-one issue for long-term care homes.
+Staff recruitment and retention is a significant issue for long-term care homes.

 By 2029, long-term care homes will require at least 58,600 more nurses and personal support workers to meet increased hours of care and new beds.
 That is more than double the current long-term care workforce.